Game Management Unit 44B

 Overview: White-Wing Dove, Mourning Dove, and Eurasian Collared Dove can be found in this unit.
 White-wing typically concentrate near agricultural areas that have crops such as melon and wheat.
 Mourning Dove are usually more widely dispersed across the unit.
 Eurasian Dove are found in close association with Human activity.

-In 44B successful dove hunters will find a flight corridor along a habitat edge or a local water source to hunt near.
+In 44B successful dove hunters will find a flight corridor along a habitat edge, large desert wash, or a local water source to hunt near.
 While flight patterns may change year to year some areas offer consistent shooting.
 These include along major drainages such as Bouse Wash, near water tanks along County 42E, and the edges between agricultural fields and open desert.
 In some areas, dove do not begin flying in great numbers until later in the morning.
 Scouting before the season opener can pay off.
 Hunters are also reminded to clean up after themselves, including spent shotgun shells and boxes when done hunting.

 There are some great junior hunting opportunities in the late afternoon especially around water.
 Look at stock tanks, or sloughs around agriculture for large concentrations of birds late in the day.